 - You want to reduce the amount of time it will take to pay back your student loans, even if it means paying more each month.

-Ultimately, as long as you do your research and know your options, you should be able to find a solution that works for you.
+As long as you do your research, you’ll be able to choose the solution that works for you.

 Interested in refinancing student loans?Here are the top 6 lenders of 2017!